noheadx/noheadx.me/content/posts/2025-10-09-enforcement_trap.markdown

 Let's revisit the CEO's complaints through a different lens.
 Developers "just work on what they want" and "never finish features."
 That's not laziness or lack of discipline, but rather a rational response to an irrational environment!

 The [DevEx framework](https://www.infoq.com/articles/devex-metrics-framework/), developed by the people behind DORA and SPACE, focuses on three critical dimensions: feedback loops, cognitive load, and flow state.
-When developers constantly switch between unfinished features, when they're working on technical debt instead of new features, when they seem to be working on "what they want" - they might actually be trying to manage impossible cognitive load or fix broken feedback loops that leadership can't see.
+When developers constantly switch between unfinished features, when they're working on technical debt instead of new features, when they seem to be working on "what they want", they might actually be trying to manage impossible cognitive load or fix broken feedback loops that leadership can't see.

 Technical debt is a perfect example.
 To non-technical leadership, it often looks like developers wasting time on invisible work when they should be building features customers are asking for.
 But organizations with dedicated technical debt management achieve 27% higher velocity over time compared to those who address debt reactively.
-That's not developers being stubborn - that's developers trying to prevent the entire system from collapsing.
+That's not developers being stubborn.
+These developers are trying to prevent the entire system from collapsing!

 The pattern of "never finishing features" is equally telling.
 When developers consistently fail to complete work, it's rarely because they're incompetent or unmotivated.
 It's usually because:
-- The scope was unrealistic from the start
+* The scope was unrealistic from the beginning
-- Requirements changed mid-development (often based on sales promises)
+* Requirements changed mid-development (often based on sales promises)
-- Technical dependencies weren't understood or communicated
+* Technical dependencies weren't understood or communicated
-- The definition of "done" differs between sales, product, and engineering
+* The definition of "done" differs between sales, product, and engineering

 None of these are solved by enforcement.

 ### The Leadership Blind Spot

-Here's the uncomfortable truth: Few leaders understand the day-to-day developer experience.
+The uncomfortable truth is: Few leaders understand the day-to-day developer experience.
 They don't see the context switching, the interruptions, the cascade of dependencies, the technical constraints.
-They see outputs - or the lack of them - and assume the problem is motivation or capability.
+They see outputs and assume the problem is motivation or capability.

-The 2024 DORA report emphasizes something critical: Organizations that prioritize user-centric approaches and work under transformational leadership with clear strategic direction consistently outperform others.
+The [2024 DORA report](https://cloud.google.com/blog/products/devops-sre/announcing-the-2024-dora-report) emphasizes something critical: Organizations that prioritize user-centric approaches and work under transformational leadership with clear strategic direction consistently outperform others.
 Not organizations that enforce.
 Not organizations that pressure.
 Organizations that lead.

 And those Glassdoor reviews the CEO cited as evidence against the developers?
 They're actually evidence of the real problem.
 When employee reviews are consistently negative, it's not validation that employees are the problem.
 It's a screaming alarm that leadership has created an environment where people can't do their best work.

 Poor leadership communication alone leads to a 25% reduction in team productivity.
-When leaders fail to articulate goals or expectations clearly, when they create environments where developers are blamed for systemic failures, they're not solving problems - they're multiplying them.
+When leaders fail to articulate goals or expectations clearly, when they create environments where developers are blamed for systemic failures, they're not solving problems, but rather multiplying them.

 ### What Actually Causes This Scenario